bufbuild-ru/docs/blog/introducing-connect-cacheable-rpcs/index.md

 ## Better gRPC interoperability with Envoy

 Connect clients generally support communicating with vanilla gRPC and gRPC-web servers, but doing so prevents one from taking advantage of features unique to the Connect protocol.
 Users of the Envoy proxy will be pleased to know that Envoy 1.26 now ships with a [Connect-gRPC bridge](https://www.envoyproxy.io/docs/envoy/v1.26.0/configuration/http/http_filters/connect_grpc_bridge_filter#config-http-filters-connect-grpc-bridge) that allows clients to speak the Connect protocol (including `GET` requests) to existing gRPC servers.
 This filter can be used without modifying any existing code.
 In addition, it doesn’t require configuration, gRPC reflection, or access to the underlying schema.
-That means it doesn’t need to be re-deployed when the underlying service changes, either—just set it and forget it!
+That means it doesn’t need to be re-deployed when the underlying service changes, either — just set it and forget it!

 To showcase this new capability, [we created a demo](https://github.com/connectrpc/envoy-demo) showing how to use gRPC-Go with Envoy 1.26 to make `GET` requests directly to a vanilla gRPC service.